ARICOMA-D365BC/AC-IB-dynamics365smb-docs-OmegaT/target/AC-SK/ac-sk-vat-check-report-setup.md

 ## Setting up XML schemas

-XML schéma ke Kontrolnímu výkazu DPH je potřebné do aplikace naimportovat do XML schémat.
+The XML schema for the VAT Control Report must be imported into the application into the XML schemas.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), icon, enter **XML Schemas** and then choose the related link.
-2. Na stránce **XML schémata** vyberte akci **Načíst schéma**.
+2. On the **XML Schemas** page choose **Load Schema** action
 3. An import window will open where you select the appropriate XML file.
-4. Po import se na kartě **XML schémata** objeví nový řádek.
+4. After import, a new line appears on **XML Schemas** page.
-5. Do pole SML portID vyberte hodnotu **52068871** -platná od 1.1.2020.
+5. In the SML portID field, select the value **52068871** -valid from 1.1.2020.
-6. do pole **Přiřazeno legislativě** vyberte hodnotu **SK**.
+6. In the **Assing legislation** select **SK**.
 7. Confirm with the **OK** button.

-## Nastavení řádků výkazu DPH - rozšíření
+## VAT report line settings - extensions

-Pro zajištění správného vykazování Kontrolního výkazu DPH je potřeba nastavit pole v řádcích výkazu DPH:
+To ensure the correct reporting of the VAT Control Report, it is necessary to set the fields in the lines of the VAT report:

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), icon, enter **VAT Statements** and then choose the related link.
 2. For each line in the sales tax statement, define the following fields: